AnandSShekhawat/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_01_Build_Presentation_PowerPoint.md

     ![](./Media/ms1l23.png)

-### Exercise 4 - Edit the text
+### Task 4: Edit the text

-As you're reviewing the presentation, you may decide the text Copilot generated isn't right for you.
-Use Copilot to help you refine the text on your slides.
-For instance, you can type *Edit the text on this slide to make it more concise* or *Make this text more engaging for the reader* Let's see how:
+In this task, you will use Copilot in PowerPoint to refine and improve the text on your slides, making it more concise, engaging, or tailored to your audience.

 1. Navigate to the slide containing the text you may want to edit **(1)**